 Things to Know: But don’t forget, Death Valley National Park is the hottest and driest place on the West Coast.
 To be precise, on the entire North American continent.
 With all its splendor, the area has no mercy on roadtrippers and hikers stranded in the middle of the desert without water and phone signal.

-The Best Time to Visit: Considering this, summer and the beginning of fall are the worse times to road-trip through this region of the West Coast.
-The scorching sun stays up in the sky most of the days.
+The Best Time to Visit: Considering this, summer and the beginning of fall are the worst times to road-trip through this region of the West Coast.
+The scorching sun stays up in the sky most of the day.
 The temperatures can rise up to 130 degree Fahrenheit.
 With this unfavorable setting, a road trip through the hottest national park in the American Southwest feels like a torture.

 2. Joshua Tree National Park, California